torfjelde/TuringABC.jl/docs/src/getting-started.md

 model = demo() | (y = 2.0, )
 ```

+!!! warning
+    TuringABC currently only supports conditioning of the form
+    `model | (...)` or `condition(model, ...)`.
+That is, passing
+    conditioned variables as inputs to the model is NOT supported (yet).

 Let's sample with `NUTS` first to have something to compare to

 ```@example demo